DDA4210, Spring 2023

 Assignments

-- There will be three assignments in total.
+• There will be three assignments in total.
 Problem sets will be assigned approximately tri-weekly.
 Your solutions should be submitted as a single PDF file to Blackboard by 10pm Beijing Time (or a particularly specified time) on the due date, or earlier.
 More details and instructions about the homework submission will be provided in the assignments.

-- Late homework policy: Late submissions will not be considered.
+• Late homework policy: Late submissions will not be considered.

-Collaboration is not allowed for all problems on your homework sheet.
+• Collaboration is not allowed for all problems on your homework sheet.
 The Honor Code is taken very seriously in this course and we have no tolerance for behavior that falls outside our boundaries for acceptable conduct.
 Please do your part in maintaining a community where academic work is done with a high standard of integrity.

 Projects

-- There will be two projects.
-The first one is an individual mini-competition and the second one is a group project, which will be evaluated based on the final report and code (25%) and in-class group presentation (75%=15%peer+25%TA+35%instructor).
+• (For DDA4210) The course project will be evaluated based on the final report and code (25%) and in-class group presentation (75%=15%peer+25%TA+35%instructor).

 Exams

-Absences: Make-up exams will only be allowed under extraordinary and unavoidable circumstances.
+• Absences: Make-up exams will only be allowed under extraordinary and unavoidable circumstances.
 Appropriate documentation verifying the absence may be required; in cases of illness, you will be asked to have official documentation from a physician-reviewed and verified by the Dean of the school.
 Make-up exam arrangements will be made based on a case-by-case basis.

 Academic Integrity

-Plagiarism will be dealt with severity.
+• Plagiarism will be dealt with severity.
 See “Academic Integrity” below for more details.

-Grading clarifications (in assignments as well as exams) should be resolved within a week from the date when the graded submission is returned.
+• Grading clarifications (in assignments as well as exams) should be resolved within a week from the date when the graded submission is returned.
 No clarification applications will be considered after a week.
 Bring your clarification requirements to the TA’s office hour.

 Regrade requests